 A minimum of two years of Chorus and two years of Dalcroze Eurhythmics is required of all students in first grade or older enrolled in comprehensive programs.
-Final decisions regarding appropriate class placement are at the discretion of the School.

 - Dalcroze Eurhythmics